landoskape/dominoes/docs/pointerArchComp_TSP.md

 The loss of the networks with standard pointer layers does well compared to the dot-product based pointer layers.
 However, the pointer "attention" and pointer "transformer" layers do even better than the standard network.
-That improvement in performance is reflected in the fraction of completed tours and the average tour length for completed tours.
+That improvement in performance is primarily reflected in the fraction of completed tours and the average tour length for completed tours.

 Here's the fraction of completed tours: